 - Disadvantages: The need to keep a paper file of the sheets.

 Folder on a shared drive — In this method, you place all officers' tracking forms in one shared folder on the Central Server, restricting access of each form to the appropriate officer and authorized supervisors.

 - Advantages: There is only one file for each officer.
 You only need to print out the tracking form once a year to sign it

 - Disadvantages: Set-up can be complicated.
 You may want to discuss this option with your department's IT specialists

 - the officer's name

 - the officer's hire/seniority date.
 Usually, the hire and seniority date are the same; if not, please contact HR for guidance about which to use

 - the officer's vacation days carry-over from the previous fiscal year.
 This should not be more than 23 days (or, if the officer has been at Columbia 20 years or more, 28 days)

 - the officer's personal days carry-over from the previous fiscal year.
-This should not be more than 3 days for Morningside/Lamont-Doherty/Nevis and 2 for CUMC
+This should not be more the number of personal days indicated on the holiday calendar for the prior year.

 Check the summary area for accuracy.
 The sheet automatically fills in the following information: